HastiSutaria/match_the_numbers/README.md

 # match_the_numbers
-Using tkinter library, I have created the GUI interface that tests the users memory.
+Using tkinter library, I have created the GUI interface that tests the user's memory.